Health Economics II (PhD level)

 There will be one in-class mid-term examination based on first half of the term, and a final examination based on the second half material.

-You are invited to write a paper instead of taking the final exam, but need to turn in an outline of that paper well before the final data.
+You are invited to write a paper instead of taking the final exam, but need to turn in an outline of that paper by March 24.
 Final paper is due on the same day as the final exam.

 There will be about seven homework assignments linked here and two short in-class presentations.